AI4SLT: Empirical Processes in Lean 4 for Formal Statistical Learning Theory: Introduction

 {\bf 3.
 Application: Least-Squares Framework via Localized Empirical Process:} We demonstrate the practical utility of our formalizations by developing a unified framework for least-squares regression based on the localized empirical process.
 We further test the functionability of our formal unified framework on linear regression and $\ell_1$-constrained regression to obtain sharp rates up to minimax-level.

 {\bf 4.
 Human-AI Collaborative Formalization Paradiagm:} Our formalization is completed through structured collaboration between human mathematicians and Claude Code \citep{claudecode2025} with Opus-4.5 \citep{claudeopus45}.
 Humans analyze Mathlib's infrastructure, design proof strategies, and decompose complex theorems into manageable lemmas; the AI agent executes these plans and constructs formal proofs.
 The entire process totals $\sim$500 hours of supervised development, with all formalizations compiled without \lstinline{sorry} or \lstinline{axiom}.
-This demonstrates that large-scale formalization projects, previously requiring years of expert effort, can be \emph{substantially accelerated through careful human-AI collaboration}.
+This provides one \emph{realization} of how large-scale formalization projects can be substantially accelerated through well-designed human–AI collaboration.

 The scale of our contribution is substantial: the project comprises approximately 30,000 lines of Lean 4 code.
 We provide a list of our major formalizations in \cref{app:docs}.
 Crucially, this effort {\bf goes far beyond implementation}.
 Achieving a complete formalization requires a granular, line-by-line understanding of SLT: every definition, assumption, inequality, and logical dependency must be explicitly identified, verified, and composed into a coherent proof structure.